 As stated in Section 1.1.2 of this Phase V.2 RP/SEA, the NEPA analysis provided in this document for the second phase of the Florida Coastal Access Project supplements the analysis completed for the first phase of the project discussed in the Phase V ERP/EA.
 CEQ and DOI regulations (40 C.F.R. § 1502.9(c) and 43 C.F.R. § 46.320) provide that, when a proposed action differs from the proposed action described in an existing EA, DOI may augment the EA to make it consistent with the proposed action.
 The supplemental NEPA analysis provided in this document augments the Phase V ERP/EA.
 This Phase V.2 RP/SEA incorporates by reference all background information on the Florida Coastal Access Project and the applicable NEPA analysis from the Phase V ERP/EA.
-The supplemental analysis considers environmental impacts that would result from implementing the second phase of the Florida Coastal Access Project that are not described and analyzed in the Phase V ERP/EA.
+The supplemental analysis considers environmental impacts that would result from implementing the second phase of the Florida Coastal Access Project in the Phase V ERP/EA.
+Further the NEPA analysis for the first phase of the Florida Coastal Access Project in the Phase V ERP/EA.
+Further the NEPA analysis for the first phase of the Florida Coastal Access Project in the Phase V ERP/EA.
+Further the NEPA analysis for the first phase of the Florida Coastal Access Project in the Phase V ERP/EA.
+Further the NEPA analysis for the first phase of the Florida Coastal Access Project in the Phase V ERP/EA.
 Further the NEPA analysis for the first phase of the Florida Coastal Access Project in the Phase V ERP/EA tiered from the Final Phase III ERP/PEIS, and the NEPA analysis in this RP/SEA is consistent with the analysis provided in the Final Phase III ERP/PEIS.